teaforthecat/hemacs/README.md

 (backup any existing ~/.emacs.d first)

-1. `git clone git://github.com/waymondo/hemacs ~/.emacs.d`
+`git clone --recursive git://github.com/waymondo/hemacs ~/.emacs.d`
-2. `cd ~/.emacs.d && git submodule update --init --recursive`

-installing emacs 24+ on osx is easiest with [homebrew](http://mxcl.github.com/homebrew) =>
+indeed, installing carbon emacs 24+ on osx is easiest with [homebrew](http://mxcl.github.com/homebrew) =>

 `brew install emacs --cocoa --use-git-head --srgba`

-`brew linkapps`
+then run `brew linkapps` to symlink the built package, or move the Emacs.app from your homebrew cellar to your `/Applications` directory.

 since we are already brewing, you might want to make sure you have these programs installed as well =>

-`brew install git ack markdown ispell`
+`brew install git ack markdown ispell bash-completion`

-also, the first time you boot a handful of elisp packages will be installed so just relax for a sec dude.
+also, the first time you boot a whole bunch of elisp packages will be installed so just relax and check your tweets.

 ## what does it come with?

-* hemacs is basically just sprinkles on a cake of [all of these](https://github.com/waymondo/hemacs/tree/master/vendor)
+* hemacs is basically just sprinkles on a cake of [all of these](https://github.com/waymondo/hemacs/blob/master/packages.el)

 * `hemacs-completion` - less typing with autocomplete, ido, and hippie expand